matijakolaric-com/django-music-publisher/docs/index.rst

 * **royalty statement processing**, and
 * **basic data distribution**.

+DMP will work for most *small* publishers world-wide, but it does not try to solve first-world problems (e.g. US PRO rules) for free.
+See :doc:`Features and Limitations <features>`.

+Based on Django web framework, DMP is primarily designed to be deployed to a cloud, but it can be installed to a personal computer.
+(Linux, Mac OS or Windows).
+See :doc:`Installation <installation>` for details.

 .. raw:: html

+    Author of this software does NOT provide individual support of any kind.
-    Community support is available through a
+    Community support MAY be available through a
     <a href="https://facebook.com/groups/musicpublishersupport" target="_blank">Facebook group</a>
     and <a href="https://github.com/matijakolaric-com/django-music-publisher" target="_blank">code repository</a>.
     No email support is available.

-Based on Django web framework, it can be installed locally to a computer, or deployed to a cloud service using `this wizard <https://dmp.matijakolaric.com>`_.

-Please **read the documentation** as soon as possible, most notably :doc:`Features and Limitations <features>`.
-DMP will work for most *small* publishers world-wide, but it does not try to solve first-world problems (e.g. US PRO rules) for free.

 .. toctree::
    :maxdepth: 1